 After a 2018 pre-consultation research phase, the Law Commissions published their provisional surrogacy law reform proposals in June 2019 and ran a public consultation until October 2019.

 The Law Commissions are now in the policy development stage, considering the consultation responses.
-Their final report, expected in early 2022, will make recommendations as to how UK surrogacy law should change, and provide the government with a proposed draft Bill.
+Their final report, expected in autumn 2022, will make recommendations as to how UK surrogacy law should change, and provide the government with a proposed draft Bill.

 What are the provisional recommendations?